Combination of inclusive top-quark pair production cross-section measurements using ATLAS and CMS data at $\sqrt{s}= 7$ and 8 TeV: Results

 \subsection{Top-quark pole mass and strong coupling}

 The predicted value of the inclusive cross-section for \ttbar\ production is very sensitive to \mtpole\ and $\alphas(m_Z)$.
 The estimates of \mtpole and $\alphas(m_Z)$ from the inclusive cross-section measurement are fully correlated.
 Therefore, the measured cross-sections can only be used to extract a measurement of $\alphas(m_Z)$ by using an assumed value for \mtpole and vice versa.
 Either parameter can be determined by comparing the combined cross-sections with their predictions as a function of that parameter while fixing the other.
-While the measured cross-section is insensitive to variations of $\alphas(m_Z)$ in the matrix-element calculation within a few percent~\cite{firstttbaralphas}, the extrapolation to the full phase space has a mild residual dependence of the order of 0.2\%~\GeV\ on the top-quark mass for both the ATLAS and CMS measurements.
+While a few percent change in $\alphas(m_Z)$ in the matrix-element calculation leads to a negligible change in the measured cross-section, the extrapolation to the full phase space has a mild residual dependence of the order of 0.2\% per~\GeV\ on the top-quark mass for both the ATLAS and CMS measurements.
 The parameterisation of this dependence is different for each experiment, although the dependence is almost identical for \mtpole\ between 170 and 180~\GeV.
-To account for the different functional forms for mass values below 170~\GeV, the combination is performed assuming top-quark masses of 166.5~\GeV\ and 178.5~\GeV, in addition to the nominal value of 172.5~\GeV.
-For all mass points, a weight for each measurement is determined by comparing the individual measured cross-section values with the combined result.
-This weight is then used to determine a functional form describing the dependence of the combined cross-section on \mtpole\ as the weighted average of the forms chosen by ATLAS and CMS.
-The weights between these three reference points are interpolated linearly.
-The final parameterisation used for the parameter extraction is calculated as a weighted mean of the ATLAS and CMS parameterisations, using the weights from this linear interpolation.
+To account for the different functional forms, the combination is performed assuming top-quark masses of 166.5~\GeV\ and 178.5~\GeV, in addition to the nominal value of 172.5~\GeV.
+For each of the three mass points, weights for the ATLAS and CMS measurements are determined based on their contribution to the combination at that mass point.
+The weights at other mass points are interpolated or extrapolated linearly from the values at the reference points.
+The final parameterisation used for the parameter extraction is calculated as a weighted mean of the ATLAS and CMS parameterisations, using the weights from this linear interpolation or extrapolation.
+The relative uncertainty in the combined results is also interpolated or extrapolated linearly over the mass range, and is almost constant.
 Finally, the ambiguities in the interpretation of the top-quark mass involved in MC and fixed-order calculations imply an additional uncertainty obtained by shifting the mass in the acceptance dependence by $\pm 1.0$~\GeV~\cite{TopMassHoang}.
 Due to the mild dependence of the measurements on this mass assumption, this contribution is negligible in the final result.